tejaswigowda/book.programmingthecloud.com/src/ptc/prelims/theInternet.md

 # The Internet

-We all have used the Internet and have a working definition of what "Internet" means to us.
-However, just like there are different ways to visualize a computer (as seen in last section), the Internet can defined using different deinitions.
+We all have a working definition of what
+<i>Internet</i> means to us.
+However, just like there are different ways to
+visualize a computer (as seen in last section), the Internet can defined using different deinitions.
 These definitions are related by a hierarchy called the Open Systems Interconnection (OSI) Model.